• Skip to primary navigation

 Storing Chocolate Clusters

-Macadamia clusters should be stored in an airtight container in the fridge for up to about one week, or in the freezer for about 3 months.
+Macadamia clusters should be stored in a single layer in an airtight container in the fridge for up to about one week, or in the freezer for about 3 months.

 As with all chocolates, they will melt if left in the sun or the heat, so if you are transporting them just be sure to throw an ice pack or two on top to keep them solid.